errorception/2co-client/README.md

 * `username` Your 2checkout API user's username
 * `password` Your 2checkout API user's password
 * `secret` Your 2checkout secret
+* `logFile` (optional) The path to a file that this module should output logs to.
+Requests and responses are logged here.
 * `test` Enables demo mode.
 Bypasses INS and return data checks, and makes them always return true.

 ## Methods